apache/ignite-extensions/modules/gatling-ext/README.md

     }
 ```

-If the pre-started node or client is used for protocol creation it also should be closed in the 'after' section like:
+If the pre-started node or client is used for protocol creation it also should be closed in the *after* section like:
 ```scala
     val ignite = Ignition.start(new IgniteConfiguration().setClientMode(true))